Sole Fetish

 Cultural evolution

 The eroticisation of feet recurs across many cultures and historical periods, and in the internet era it has become one of the most visible and organised body-part interests online.
-Within that landscape the sole has acquired its own vocabulary: "wrinkled soles" functions today as a recognised content niche and search term, with content marketplaces reporting it among the faster-growing foot sub-interests through the mid-2020s.
+Within that space the sole has acquired its own vocabulary: "wrinkled soles" functions today as a recognised content niche and search term, with content marketplaces reporting it among the faster-growing foot sub-interests through the mid-2020s.
 Filmmaker Quentin Tarantino is often cited for the recurrent foot imagery in his films, a frequently noted touchstone of the wider interest's mainstream presence.

 In practice